Discover the Many Fascinating Worlds of Perspective

 Research and Education

-Perspective is a fast-developing field with many modern application areas predicated on perspective-related research and development activity.
-In truth, much is unknown, and many questions remain unaddressed.
-Ergo, research is ongoing across multiple disciplines concerning the principles, theories, types/forms, facets, phenomena, goals, functions, systems, instruments, and applications of visual/optical/technical perspective.
+Perspective is a rapidly developing field, with many modern applications grounded in ongoing research and development.
+Yet much remains unknown, and numerous questions remain unanswered.
+Accordingly, research continues across multiple disciplines into the principles, theories, types, forms, facets, phenomena, functions, systems, instruments, and applications of visual, optical, and technical perspective.

-A significant problem for students and scholars of technical perspective, relates to the fact that the vast majority of historical perspective texts/treatises remain inaccessible because they exist in ancient versions of the Latin, Greek, Arabic, Indian, and Chinese languages, etc. Plus, many modern perspective texts are only available in various languages such as Italian, French, Spanish, German, etc. If perspective is ever to take its place as a stand-alone subject discipline, then it is essential to unite the field in terms of improving the accessibility of texts (as a minimum starting position); accordingly, at the PRC, we have begun the enormous task of translating key texts into the English language.
+A significant challenge for students and scholars of technical perspective is that the vast majority of historical texts and treatises remain largely inaccessible, often written in ancient Latin, Greek, Arabic, Indian, or Chinese languages.
+Many modern perspective works are similarly restricted by language, existing only in Italian, French, Spanish, German, or other national languages.
+If perspective is ever to establish itself as a stand-alone subject discipline, it is essential to improve the accessibility of these texts.
+At PRC, we have undertaken the enormous task of translating key historical and modern works into English as a starting point for this unification.

-Perspective is such a vast, integral, and profoundly influential topic that it should be taught as a distinct subject in schools, colleges, and universities.
-Whereby perspective is the very definition of an interdisciplinary or cross-disciplinary subject, with countless sources, links, and fundamental relations that penetrate to the core of key phenomena in the arts, sciences, and technology.
-We aim to fill this evident knowledge gap with perspective category theory, educational papers, books, images, courses, lectures, vlogs and documentary films.
+Perspective is such a vast, integral, and profoundly influential topic that it deserves to be taught as a distinct subject in schools, colleges, and universities.
+It epitomises interdisciplinary or cross-disciplinary study, with countless sources, links, and fundamental connections that penetrate the core of major phenomena in the arts, sciences, and technology.
+At PRC, we aim to address this evident knowledge gap through Perspective Category Theory, alongside educational papers, books, images, courses, lectures, vlogs, and documentary films.

-In sum, we are committed to educating young people about the fascinating history of perspective and the exciting possibilities this pivotal subject offers future generations.
+In sum, we are committed to educating new generations about the rich history of perspective and the remarkable possibilities this pivotal subject offers for the future.

 Challenge of the Future

-Technological advances enabled by, or related to, perspective are numerous and mind-blowing.
-The various principles and methods of perspective lie behind many innovations; either explicitly in terms of optical instrument designs and visual operating procedures or implicitly in terms of the ways that images are processed, stored, networked/shared, viewed, and comprehended in a host of visual, optical, or digital ways.
+Technological advances enabled by, or related to, perspective are numerous and remarkable.
+The various principles and methods of perspective underpin many innovations, either explicitly in the design of optical instruments and visual operating procedures, or implicitly in the ways images are processed, stored, networked, shared, viewed, and interpreted across a wide range of visual, optical, and digital systems.

-Perspective transforms our concepts of space, time, vision, and representation.
-It is key for physical and mental orientation—and a tool for conceptual navigation, recording, and organisation of knowledge.
-Perspective has foundational links to almost every other subject discipline across the arts, sciences, and technology.
-Yet, the possibilities of perspective are still being explored.
-No wonder that perspective, which introduced the notion of an open horizon, is such an open field.
+Perspective transforms our understanding of space, time, vision, and representation.
+It is central to physical and cognitive orientation, and serves as a tool for conceptual navigation, recording, and organising knowledge.
+Perspective also has foundational links to nearly every other discipline across the arts, sciences, and technology.
+Yet its possibilities are still being explored.
+It is therefore no surprise that perspective—once associated with the idea of an open horizon—remains itself an open field.

-At the PRC, we explore the past, present and future of perspective.
-A key challenge is applying both old and new forms of perspective in auspicious ways, enabling us to visualise, model, and create a more humane world.
-In any case, the story of perspective has only just begun because it will shape our human future in such profound and varied ways that we can barely imagine the possibilities.
+At PRC, we explore the past, present, and future of perspective.
+A key challenge is to apply both historical and contemporary forms of perspective in meaningful ways, enabling us to visualise, model, and contribute to a more humane world.
+In any case, the story of perspective has only just begun; it will continue to shape the human future in ways that are profound and, in many respects, still difficult to imagine.

 -- < LATEST NEWS > --

-Thank you for visiting the PRC website, which is under development.
+Thank you for visiting the PRC website, which has 200 pages of information on visual/optical/technical perspective.

 Thank you, dear reader, for your kind patience.